-The success of ‘The Dark Knight Trilogy’, to a much larger extent, is also attributed to the villainous characters and their performances across the trilogy like Ra’s al Ghul, The Scarecrow, The Joker, Two-Face, Bane, Miranda Tate to name a few.
-The legacy left by Heath Ledger as The Joker is known to everyone (with a posthumous Academy Award win) and we could still see the struggle of Jared Leto who’s been trying to fill into his shoes.
-Regardless, of all the superhero movies that have been, ‘The Dark Knight (2008)’ is the undoubted crown jewel and it is going to be so for a long, long time.
+The success of ‘The Dark Knight Trilogy,’ to a much larger extent, is also attributed to the villainous characters and their performances across the trilogy like Ra’s al Ghul, The Scarecrow, The Joker, Two-Face, Bane, Miranda Tate, to name a few.
+The legacy left by Heath Ledger as The Joker is known to everyone (with a posthumous Academy Award win), and we could still see the struggle of Jared Leto, who’s been trying to fill into his shoes.
+Nevertheless, of all the superhero movies, ‘The Dark Knight (2008)’ is the undoubted crown jewel, and it is going to be so for a long, long time.

 Read More: R-Rated Animated Movies